 We may collect personal information about you when you contact us, visit Melbourne Airport or when you request or use a product or service (for example, the WiFi service or our online parking booking service).

-The information we collect may include your name and contact details (for example, your home or business address and email address).
+The information we collect may include your name, age, gender and contact details (for example, your home or business address and email address) and location data whilst within Melbourne Airport.
 If you visit the airport terminal, we may collect CCTV images of you from our closed circuit cameras.
 Our security personnel are equipped with audio-visual recording devices and may record your contact with them for quality, safety and security purposes.
 You will be notified orally and in writing before your contact is recorded.
 If you login to the WiFi service we provide, we may collect any MAC address associated with your wireless device.
 We may also collect information about your interactions with us or the shops in the airport terminal.

 Collection of your information may be required by the Civil Aviation Act 1988 and the Civil Aviation Regulations1988.